Testing, Placement, and Assessment Procedure - 50.03.05

 All calculators, pens, pencils, erasers, scrap paper, and any other supplies required for testing will be provided by the test center.
 The test center has a large array of calculators and testing supplies used in all HCC academic courses, including those for students with disabilities.

-Regardless of the type of test, all examinees must present a current HCC student identification card or photo identification card from another academic institution, or unexpired government-issued photo identification document (e.g., driver’s license or passport) with a current photo.
+All examinees must present a current HCC student identification card or photo identification card from another academic institution, or unexpired government-issued photo identification document (e.g., driver’s license or passport) with a current photo.
 No exceptions to this requirement will be made.